Claim Back Marriage Tax Online

 What Happens Once A Marriage Tax Allowance Claim Has Been Made?

-If you’ve made a claim for marriage tax allowance and have backdated it for the years that you qualify, you will generally receive up to £1,256 as a lump sum.
-If you apply before the end of the current tax year, you can make a claim on a financial year that will become otherwise ineligible to you, so there’s never a reason to delay your claim.
+If you’ve made a claim for marriage tax allowance and have backdated it for the years that you qualify, you will generally receive up to £1,258 as a lump sum.
+If you apply before the end of the current financial year, you can make a claim on a financial year that will become otherwise unavailable, so there’s never a reason to delay your claim.

-If you no longer wish to make use of the marriage tax allowance, as circumstances have changed and you’re both taxpayers, for example, you will have to contact HMRC and ask to cancel it.
+If you no longer wish to make use of the marriage tax allowance, as circumstances have changed and you’ve both become taxpayers, for example, you will have to contact HMRC and ask to cancel it.
 This will also be the same if you divorce or one of you passes away.
-In the instance where one of you dies, the marriage allowance will apply until the end of the tax year in which you qualified.
+In the instance where one of you dies, the marriage allowance will apply until the end of the financial year in which you qualified.

 Related articles